d0ms0n/Temptasty/README.md

 curl -i -X GET 'https://temptasty.org/measurements/mean?sensor=sensor1&range=h'
 ```

-To view the openapi description go to http://localhost:8080/q/swagger-ui/

 ## Database
-The database is an influxdb docker image.
+The database is an InfluxDB docker image.
-Learn more about influx [here](https://docs.influxdata.com/influxdb/v2.7/).
+Learn more about InfluxDB [here](https://docs.influxdata.com/influxdb/v2.7/).
 To configure the database, go to http://localhost:8086/

 # Running the application

-You must provide an .env file in root folder with following content
+To run the application, you must provide an .env file in the root folder with the following content:

 ```shell script
 # InfluxDB Configuration